Even the White House logo got a makeover. See what changed

 The logo also appears with two different typefaces used during Biden’s campaign—Mercury and Decimal—depending on context, with Mercury, a more traditional serif typeface, taking center stage.
 “The serif felt more august, befitting the office of the President,” says typographer Jonathan Hoefler, who designed the typefaces.

 Hoefler also gave the typefaces a framework (above), showing the “voices that can be coaxed out of [them].”
 He took inspiration from Kennedy era letterhead that used a sans serif typeface, and suggested that the Biden design team apply Decimal in the same way.
-They now use it for print applications like stationary and press releases.
+They now use it for print applications like stationery and press releases.
 “You can see the parallels,” says Flaherty of the Kennedy era letterhead and its modern application, “but you can also see how ours is just a tinge more forward-looking.”

 While the logo might seem studiously traditional, the designers added subtle details that can be mixed and matched so that no matter where the logo lands—whether that’s on a piece of paper or a Zoom backgrounds—it always looks presidential.